 Publishers have always tried to procure the best out of their user sessions — some publishers experiment with the increased number of ad units and bidder partners while the rest try to multiply the pageviews (higher pageviews = higher revenue).
-Among all of the techniques, Ad Refresh is the most popular way of increasing the revenue per session.
+Among all the techniques, ad refresh is the most popular way of increasing the revenue per session (RPS).
 However, it wasn’t appreciated by the industry at first.

 Back then, there wasn’t any standardized system/technology to refresh ads (reloading ads).
 Today, several ad tech companies offer/accept ad refreshing.
 In fact, Google AdX ads can be refreshed under certain conditions.
-Here, we’ll help you understand the basics of ad refresh and show you how to implement it effectively.
+Here, we’ll help you understand the basics of ad refresh, how it improves revenue per session and how to implement it effectively.
 Let’s start with the basics.

 Table of Contents

-Ad refreshing or simply, ad refresh is the process of requesting and rendering a new ad on the existing ad unit — while the user is on the page.
+Ad refreshing, or ad refresh, requests and renders a new ad on the existing ad unit — while the user is on the page.
 The new ad will replace the existing ad.
-Typically, ads can be refreshed based on time period, user actions, and events.
+Typically, ads can be refreshed based on period, user actions, and events.

 What’s pulling the publishers in?
 It’s obvious.
-When it comes to monetization, the total time users spent on the page has been ignored completely.
+Regarding monetization, the total time users spend on the page has been ignored completely.
 Ad refresh capitalizes on the time and lets you increase your revenue.

 Will Refreshing Ads Reduce the CPM?

 No, not at all.
-If you’re refreshing ads based on the accepted preset conditions, your CPM will not be affected.
+Your CPM will not be affected if you’re refreshing ads based on the accepted preset conditions.

 Long answer:

 Ad refresh looks like the easiest way to increase revenue.
 Isn’t it?
-You just have to hold a user on the page and start rotating the ads one after another, thus, rocketing your revenues up.
+You just have to hold a user on the page and start rotating the ads one after another, thus, rocketing your revenues.

 Wait, hold on!
 What about the advertiser?

 Advertisers pay to run their ads on your page as long as the user stays in.
 They assume the ads will be displayed until the user leaves the page.
-But, now you’re planning to refresh the ad contents.
+But now you’re planning to refresh the ad content.
 Will they agree to bid for your impressions?

 It depends.
 Let us explain.

-Case 1: You’re refreshing ads without any standard and violating a ton of policies set by Google and other ad exchanges.
+Case 1: You’re refreshing ads without any standard and violating many policies that Google and other ad exchanges set.

 Result: Little to no ads.
 You won’t be getting any ads for your impressions.
 Even if you’re lucky to get bids, the eCPM would be extremely low.